Tiny-Earth/DemoSite/site/src/experiences.md

 ### How does a think-pair-share foster inclusive learning?

-The structure of a think-pair-share ticks several inclusive learning boxes.
+The structure of a think-pair-share supports inclusive learning in several ways.
 Because everyone processes information at different speeds, posing a problem as a think-pair-share allows students the necessary time to reflect, formulate their thoughts, and even write out their answers.
 Moreover, sharing with the whole class can be overwhelming for some students.
 With a partner, they practice explaining their thinking, which prepares them for sharing responses with the class.
 And the best part?
 Everyone’s voice gets heard (even if only in a pair), and everyone hears different perspectives.

 A think-pair-share also fosters a growth mindset.
 It breaks down complicated processes into bite-sized, achievable steps, providing time to practice new skills and work with new information.
 It allows for mistakes and misconceptions to emerge, with time to safely deliberate and decide whether to adjust ideas or tactics.